 Yale University is among your top options if you want to study Biomedical Engineering.
 Students from the Biomedical Engineering major at Yale University get 27.1% above the average college grad with the same degree.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
-Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
+Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 Brown University is among your best bets if you're planning on studying Biomedical Engineering.
 Bio engineering majors from Brown University earn a boost of around 19.5% above the typical income of biomedical engineering graduates.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 It's hard to find a better school than Duke University if you wish to pursue Biomedical Engineering as a major.
-Students who graduate from this program report average early career income of bio engineering and mid-career income of $120,311.
+Duke University biomedical engineering students make 15.4% more than the average bio engineering grad.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.

 University of California - Berkeley is a good choice for students pursuing a Biomedical Engineering degree.
 Students who graduate from this program report average early career wages of bio engineering and mid-career wages of $122,354.
-The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.
+University of California - Berkeley has one of the largest student bodies in California.